MapConductor/android-sdk/docs/src/content/docs/experimental/marker-strategy.md

         }
     }

-    // Replace MapView with your chosen map provider, such as GoogleMapsView, MapboxMapView GoogleMapsView(
+    // Replace MapView with your chosen map provider, such as GoogleMapView, MapboxMapView GoogleMapView(
         state = mapViewState,
         onCameraMove = { cameraPosition ->
             currentBounds = cameraPosition.visibleRegion?.bounds